nicktogo/coeditor/README.md

 + Project's files saving and closing sync

 ## Known issue
-+ If clients use different types for line break (i.e. CRLF or LF) with each other, this package will cause files end up with different content.
++ If clients use different types for line ending (i.e. CRLF or LF) with each other, this package will cause files end up with inconsistent content.
-**MAKE SURE ALL CLIENTS USE THE SAME TYPE FOR LINE BREAK!
+**MAKE SURE ALL CLIENTS USE THE SAME TYPE FOR LINE ENDING AND SET TYPE IN PACKAGE'S SETTING VIEW!
 (EITHER CRLF OR LF WILL DO)**

 ## TODO
 + ~~Customized configuration (Server address, random session id or given by user)~~ DONE